 - Information regarding accommodations (preferred hotels or room blocks, if possible) will be provided by our customer service team after your registration is received.

-- These boot camps are in association with Advanced Vehicle Training Group Northwest (AVTGNW)
+- Boot camps in Portland are in association with Advanced Vehicle Training Group Northwest (AVTGNW)

 Instructor: Dr. Mark Quarto